-All of these expenses support the sale of your bracelets, but your POS system doesn’t impact the actual production of your bracelets.
+All of these expenses support the sale of your bracelets, but they don’t impact the actual production of your bracelets.

-You, at the bare minimum, need your prices to cover the cost of whatever you’re selling.
+At the bare minimum, you need to set prices that cover the cost of whatever you’re selling.
+That’s your cost price.
 If your prices don’t, then your business loses money!

-When pricing your products, you need to know your COGS for every single item that you sell.
+When figuring out price points, you need to know your COGS for every single item that you sell.
 For example:

 - If you own a retail shop and sell merchandise, your COGS will be the original price that you paid for the merchandise.